jorgeribeiro/venue-gallery/README.md

 After all this, just open the Vue.js app on your browser and the gallery should display the venues.
 If the page is empty, please check the browser console for a `Cross-Origin Request Blocked` warning.
 To fix it, install an extension to your browser to bypass it.
 I use [Allow Cors](https://mybrowseraddon.com/access-control-allow-origin.html) and it works just fine.

-If the steps above worked, then the app should like like the following:
+If the steps above worked, then the app should look like the following:
 ![alt text](https://raw.githubusercontent.com/jorgimello/venue-gallery/master/images/example.png)

 ## How to use the CLI command